HCMID/HCMID.github.io/index.md

 ## Distance-hacking manuscripts with HC MID

-We're set to get started!

 ## Focus for S20

-We will integrate work on Burgerbibliothek 88 (Germanicus' *Aratea*) from our 2019 and 2020 manuscript hackathons in [this github repository](https://github.com/hcmid/germanicus).
-We plan to validate our work to current MID standards including automated morphological parsing with manual disambiguation of the results.
+We have integrated work on Burgerbibliothek 88 (Germanicus' *Aratea*) from our 2019 and 2020 manuscript hackathons in [this github repository](https://github.com/hcmid/germanicus).
+We are currently completing editing of the text and scholia, and are validating our work to current MID standards.
+We plan to add automated morphological parsing with manual disambiguation of the results.